 Given that our model is trained exclusively on minke whales, the smallest of the baleen whales, including more aerial photography of larger whale species would likely further improve performance.
 That said, it performed surprisingly well on whales that can reach double the size of a minke whale.
 The code could easily be modified to create overlapping tiles, which would eliminate problems arising from whales bisected by neighboring tiles (S1 File).
 The addition of further classes representing objects such as boats, large ships, land, and rocks at the surface in the imagery would also help minimize the number of false positives in a cetacean survey (Fig 5).
 A greater number of classes would allow the model to more accurately classify objects that don’t fit neatly into the water or whale category; currently those objects are forced into one of the existing categories even if they are a poor visual match.
 Such classes could be fine-tuned to the application at hand with training images added for the particular conditions found in a region, such as peculiar boat shapes or floating rafts of detritus.
 Further classification to the species level is theoretically possible but only with a much more robust training set.
 Work on manual species classification from satellite imagery shows promise but also indicates that some species are more readily identifiable than others [25].

 Fig 5.
 Example images.
 Open water (A), Southern right whale (B), whale-watching boat (C).
-Images courtesy of the Digital Globe Foundation.
+Satellite imagery published under a CC BY license, with permission from the DigitalGlobe Foundation, original copyright 2014.

-Limitations inherent to this method are not dissimilar to those faced by any other survey methods.
+Limitations inherent to this method are not dissimilar to those faced by any other survey method.
+Challenging sea-state conditions are common to boat- and aerial-based surveying [50-53] because waves and sea spray create a lot of “noise” which makes it difficult to separate a whale from the surrounding water.
 We did not attempt to use satellite imagery to locate whales in choppy water.
-Challenging sea-state conditions are common to boat- and aerial-based surveying [47-50] because waves and sea spray create a lot of “noise” which makes it difficult to separate a whale from the surrounding water.
 It is worth noting, however, that aerial or satellite methods would likely have more success than surface-level observations as the orthogonal view allows the observer to see at least partially through the water.
 While we have not developed a definitive threshold for sea state, we expect that observations above Beaufort-4 observations would be difficult given widespread whitecaps at the surface.
 Below Beaufort-4, the size of “noisy” elements on the water below Beaufort-4 are likely to be in the range of a single pixel (31 x 31 cm) and discrimination of whales feasible.
-Cloud cover is also a controlling factor, and future applications will need to pair this detection pipeline with appropriate statistical models for non-detection [51].
+Cloud cover is also a controlling factor, and future applications will need to pair this detection pipeline with appropriate statistical models for non-detection [54].